dip978787-gif/SQL-pharma-health-behavior-analysis/README.md

 # SQL-pharma-health-behavior-analysis
 SQL and Excel analysis of global pharmaceutical sales data- exploring antibiotic reliance, preventive vs reactive behavior, and regional consumption patterns.

+#SUMMARY
+/*
+Description: Total supplement/Vitamin sales in countries in descending order of sales.
+*/
+SELECT
+country,
+SUM(units_sold) AS "Total Sales"
+FROM
+global_pharmacy_sales_2020_2025_daily_dataset AS dataset
+WHERE
+category LIKE '%Vitamin%'
+GROUP BY country
+ORDER BY
+ units_sold DESC;

+/*
+Description: Amlodipine use by country and age groups */
+SELECT
+country,
+age_group,
+SUM(units_sold) AS "Total Sales"
+FROM
+global_pharmacy_sales_2020_2025_daily_dataset AS [Pharma Sales] WHERE region= 'South Asia' AND medicine= 'Amlodipine' GROUP BY country, age_group
+ORDER BY
+ SUM(units_sold) DESC

 # Global Pharmaceutical Sales Analysis